Thankyou to all of our hole sponsors.

 A 200 metre par 3 into a very tricky green.
 Make sure you take the right club or face a very difficult 2 putt.
 Out of bounds all along the right side intimidates and trees and pond on the left cause trouble as well.
 A good test for all golfers.

-The start of the ‘Jamberoo triangle’, where good rounds disappear without a trace!
+The start of the triarchy of holes known as the ‘Jamberoo Triangle’, or ‘the final apocalypse’, where good rounds disappear without a trace!
+A place where you need to keep your cool!

 Long hitters have to be careful using driver here as a water hazard before the green can grab that over-hit drive.
 Another water hazard runs the length of the hole to the right of the fairway and trees border the left making it important to hit it straight.